sponkmonk/NjRat-0.7d-Horror-Edition/README.md

 # NjRat-0.7d-Horror-Edition

-.:: NEWEST FEATURES: ScheduleTasks, bug fixes, hide all shell interactions.
+.:: NEWEST FEATURES: Fix Fun function, screamer still bugged, might be fix in a new update

 .:: NOTE: Do not use UAC if you are already admin privileges or the payload will not execute